allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 ### Scalars

 All scalars that ClearML automatically logs, as well as those explicitly reported in code, appear in **SCALARS**.

-Scalar values are presented as time series line chart.
+Scalar series are presented in a line chart.
 To see the series for a metric in high resolution, view it in full screen mode by hovering over the graph and clicking <img src="/docs/latest/icons/ico-maximize.svg" alt="Maximize plot icon" className="icon size-sm space-sm" />.

 :::info Full Screen Refresh
 Scalar graphs in full screen mode do not auto-refresh.
 Click <img src="/docs/latest/icons/ico-reset.svg" alt="Refresh" className="icon lt size-md space-sm medium-zoom-image" /> to update the graph.
 :::

+Reported single value scalars are aggregated into a table plot displaying scalar names and values (see [`Logger.report_single_value`](../references/sdk/logger.md#report_single_value).

 #### Scalar Plot Tools